 The Wind Energy Bird & Bat Monitoring Database is a joint initiative of the Canadian Wind Energy Association (CANWEA), Canadian Wildlife Service (CWS, Environment Canada),

 Bird Studies Canada (BSC) and the Ontario Ministry of Natural Resources (OMNR).
 The goals of this project are to facilitate improved understanding of the impacts of wind turbines on birds and bats, allow for greater consistency in assessment of wind power impacts across the country, and lead to future improvements in the Environmental Assessment and approval processes.
 The database is designed to allow individual industry proponents (and individuals or consultants working on their behalf) to enter field data derived from bird and bat population monitoring projects in a confidential environment, while providing the ability to analyse the data and create summaries for the public on the website.
 Results from such analyses will be used to inform future wind power developments, and to improve the EA and approval processes, particularly by streamlining data collection requirements.
 More...

-An updated summary report on findings from the Wind Energy Bird & Bat Monitoring Database is now available.
-This report includes data summaries of species composition and seasonal fatality patterns as well as expanded analysis and interpretation.
-To access the report, please click here
+06 Jul 2016: An updated summary report on findings from the Wind Energy Bird & Bat Monitoring Database is now available.
+This report includes new data summaries generated with the inclusion of additional data as well as expanded analysis and interpretation including corrected mortality estimates.
+To access the report in both English and French, please click here